WilliamZhang20/Diagnosing-Cardiovascular-Disease/README.md

 ## Introduction

-This project implements & compares 3 tree-based machine learning models to predict the likelihood of cardiovascular disease.
+This project implements & compares 3 tree-based machine learning models to determine whether or not a patient has heart disease.
 This enables earlier detection, so action can be taken to potentially save lives!

 Those models are: decision tree, random forest, and gradient boosting.

-They learn from health data on a large set of patients, and predict disease likelihood from the same health metrics on any new person.
+They learn from health data on a large set of patients, and diagnose the disease from the same health metrics on any new person.

 ## Required Libraries